klutchell/balena-adguard/README.md

 <https://github.com/AdguardTeam/AdGuardHome/wiki/Getting-Started>

+**During AdGuard setup, make sure to select your wireless or wired interface for DNS binding, NOT the balena or docker interfaces.**

 To enable [encryption](https://github.com/AdguardTeam/AdGuardHome/wiki/Encryption) with your custom domain:

 1. in the BalenaCloud Web Dashboard - provide the 3 required CLOUDFLARE application environment variables as defined above